superlinked/VectorHub/docs/contributing/style_guide.md

 ## VectorHub's Ten Commandments

 ### [1 Give value to your readers](#section1)
-`+` Start with who you're writing for and what problem you're solving.
+`+` Who are you writing for and what problem are you solving?

 ### [2 Be clear and brief](#section2)
 `+` Use simple language, short sentences, write only what's essential.
 800-2500 words.